MahiroJV/jubilant-octo-enigma/README.md

 ## 👋 About Me

-Just a human who loves Linux, hates mice (the computer kind 😄), and believes the terminal is the most powerful tool ever invented.
+Just a human who loves Linux, and believes the terminal is the most powerful tool ever invented.

 > *Started from zero.
 Still going. 🚀*